-School staff, teachers, early childhood educators and other community organizations should communicate with families about school programs and student progress regularly through effective school-to-home and home-to-school communications that provide studentspecific information, including data collected during literacy assessments.
+School staff, teachers, early childhood educators, and other community organizations should communicate with families about school programs and student progress regularly through effective school-to-home and home-to-school communications that provide studentspecific information, including data collected during literacy assessments.

-Communication and learning should go in both directions, and educators can benefit from the knowledge of parents and honor the care and expertise they bring.9
+Communication and learning should go in both directions, and educators can benefit from the knowledge of parents and honor the care and expertise they bring.

-Effective communications will increase family interaction and involvement and for educators.
+Effective communications will increase family interaction and involvement for educators.
 There are several considerations that can help schools craft communications to families, particularly in writing.

 - Include WHY messages on materials sent home.
 What is obvious to an educator may not be to others.
-Explaining to a caregiver why this information or their response is important can help - Review communications and remove all jargon, acronyms and overly detailed or dense information and remember the audience is the families, not other educators. - Examine the family communication process and make sure information being sent home is necessary.
+Explaining to a caregiver why this information or their response is important can help - Review communications and remove all jargon, acronyms, and overly detailed or dense information and remember the audience is the families, not other educators - Examine the family communication process and make sure information sent home is necessary

-- If there is an action the caregiver needs to take, highlight that so it catches attention first.
-Include multiple ways caregivers can be involved if possible. - Include positive updates and messages and remind caregivers how and when they are welcome at the school. - Know the languages of the families in your school and consider translating materials whenever possible. - Consider alternative ways to send messages, including text, social media, and audio recordings.
+- If an action is needed, highlight the action so that it catches the caregivers' attention.
+Include multiple ways caregivers can be involved if possible - Include positive updates and messages and remind caregivers how and when they are welcome at the school - Know the languages of the families in your school and consider translating materials whenever possible - Consider alternative ways to send messages, including text, social media, and audio recordings